NxNiki/convertToNWB/notebooks/README.md

 This notebook runs the processes the convert data to NWB.

-### 03-ExploreData
+### A1-ExploreData

-This notebook checks and explores the dataset.
+An additional notebook for checking and exploring data files.